Greater Barrier Reef Day Trip: Is It Worth Visiting?

-My Great Barrier Reef Experience
+Is the Great Barrier Reef Worth Visiting?

+I remember being in Sorrento, stuck on one of their sweaty and sticky buses when I ran into a couple who met in Australia.
 He was English, she was American.
 They had been traveling the world together for three months, slowly making their way back to the U.K. and the States.
+Couple goals, am I right?

 Anyways, the girl was telling me that she fled to Australia just because she needed a change.
 I loved both of them immediately, and we talked all the way till we hit the seaport for Capri.
+I asked them what the two of them did and how they met, and this was their simultaneously answer,

 “Oh, we’re scuba diver instructors!”